What primary photographic style do you identify with?

 Do you provide the digital files to the client?

 Yes, full sized digital files delivered on a USB flash drive is standard with every package.
-Cloud based delivery and storage are an optional extra.
+Cloud based delivery is optional.

 How does the online gallery work?